Ensembl/ensembl-prodinf-tools/docs/bulk_handover_database.rst

 Overview
 ########

-The Production infrastructure interface contains a handover service `handover endpoint <https://github.com/Ensembl/ensembl-prodinf-srv/README_handover.rst>`_.
-This document describes how to use the `HandoverClient <../ensembl_prodinf/handover_client.py>`_ class to interact with the endpoint and bulk database handover.
+The Production infrastructure interface contains a handover service `handover endpoint` This document describes how to use the `HandoverClient`_ class to interact with the endpoint and bulk database handover.

 List of databases to handover
 #########################